Film & TV4 min(s) read

 Banda, now 27, appeared on the second season of the show at age 26.
 The series, which began airing last month, follows 12 British adult virgins as they travel to a luxury retreat to work through intimacy anxiety with the help of experts Dr Danielle Harel and Celeste Hirschman.

-Across eight episodes, viewers watch the group take part in workshops designed to help them unlearn behaviours around intimacy and become more comfortable with physical connection.
+Across eight episodes, viewers watch the group take part in workshops designed to help them unlearn behaviors around intimacy and become more comfortable with physical connection.
 Participants also work one-on-one with sex surrogates and body workers as part of the therapy-focused experience.

 Speaking exclusively to VT, Banda explains that consent was constantly checked throughout filming and described the retreat as an “intense therapy” environment rather than just a reality show.